TimePrinciple/blog-content/blogs/Raft_Consensus_Algorithm.md

 A candidate neither wins nor loses the election: if many followers become candidates at the same time, votes could be split so that no candidate obtains a majority.
 When this happens, each candidate will time out and start a new election by incrementing its term and initiating another round of `RequestVote` RPC.
 However, without extra measures split votes could repeat indefinitely.

+Raft uses randomized election timeouts to ensure that split votes are rare and that they are resolved quickly.
+To prevent split votes in the first place, election timeouts are chosen randomly from a fixed interval (e.g., 150-300ms).
+This spreads out the servers so that in most cases only a single server will time out; it wins the election and sends heartbeats before any other servers timeout.

+The same mechanism is used to handle split votes.
+Each candidate restarts its randomized election timeout at the start of an election, and it waits for that timeout to elapse before starting the next election; this reduces the likelihood of another split vote in the new election.

+### Log Replication

+Once a leader has been elected, it begins servicing client requests.
+Each client request contains a command to be executed by the replicated state machines.
+The leader appends the command to its log as a new entry, then issues `AppendEntries` RPC in parallel to each of the other servers to replicate the entry.
+When the entry has been safely replicated, the leader applies the entry to its state machine and returns the result of that execution to the client.
+If followers crash or run slowly, or if network packets are lost, the leader retries `AppendEntries` RPC indefinitely (even after it has responded to the client) until all followers eventually store all log entries.

+Each log entry stores a state machine command along with the term number when the entry was received by the leader.
+The term numbers in log entires are used to detect inconsistencies between logs and to ensure some of the properties.
+Each log entry also has an integer index identifying its position in the log.

+The leader decides when it is safe to apply a log entry to the state machines; such an entry is called *committed*.
+Raft guarantees that committed entries are durable and will eventually be executed by all of the available state machines.
+A log entry is committed once the leader that created the entry has replicated it on a majority of the servers.
+This also commits all preceding entries in the leader's log, including entries created by previous leaders.

+The leader keeps track of the highest index it knows to be committed, and it includes that index in future `AppendEntries` RPC (including heartbeats) so that the other servers eventually find out.
+Once a follower leans that a log entry is committed, it applies the entry to its local state machine (in log order).

 ## Replicated State Machines

 Consensus algorithms typically arise in the context of *replicated state machines*.
 In this approach, state machines on a collection of servers compute identical copies of the same state and can continue operating even if some of the servers are down.
 Replicated state machines are used to solve a variety of **fault tolerance** problems in distributed systems.